 Booking your trip in advance is a surefire way to travel on a budget.
 Generally, you’ll find lower prices and better availability if you book far enough in advance.
 Last-minute bookings are often expensive, and the best-value trips may be sold out because the early bird gets the worm (most of the time).

-Best budget travel tip: If you can, walk.
-It’s free and is your best chance to see the local sights without having to worry about your budget.
-Plan your route using a navigation app, e.g., Google Maps, and set off with plenty of food and water.
+Oh, the joys of walking.
+It’s free, it’s healthy, and it’s your best chance to see local sights without having to worry about your budget.
+Trust me, my fearless travelers, if you can walk, you should walk.
+Plan your route using a navigation app like Google Maps, and set off with plenty of food and water.
+Who knows, you might even stumble upon some hidden gems that you wouldn’t have found otherwise.
 I do this in my own neighborhood, and everywhere I travel.
-I see more when I walk and pay attention to the small details that make an area unique.
+It’s the best way to soak up all the small details that make an area unique.

 It might be obvious, but you can hop on the bus instead of booking that taxi.
 Depending on your destination, the public transport available to you is a budget-friendly option that will take you to restaurants, beaches, nightclubs, and more.
 For longer durations, weekly and monthly travel passes are available to help frequent travelers save money – BritRail Passes provide discounted train travel across the UK, and Trainline offers excellent options when traveling throughout Europe.